 When I visited Malta, I allotted only 3 days to explore the the two main islands of Malta and Gozo (three if you also count Comino) Knowing the size of the country beforehand, I thought 3 days would actually enable me to fully explore the islands plus allow for a lot of free time.
 After my first day, it dawned on me just how much there is to see and do that I felt the need to plan the remainder of my trip carefully.
-Eventually, I was able to cover the interesting points in the islands within 3 days and here I will share with you just how to do the same.
+Eventually, I was able to cover the interesting points in the islands within 3 days, including some Game of Thrones filming locations, and here I will share with you just how to do the same.
 If you are in Malta for an extended weekend, this is an itinerary that you can follow.

 Day 1 – Valletta

 Arrival.
 The Malta International Airport is located in the southeastern part of the country, near the town of Luqa.
 The main areas where tourists stay in, namely the capital, Valletta and the harbor town of St. Julian’s, are around 9 to 12 kilometers away.
 This is a relatively short distance but do note that roads in Malta are relatively narrow.
 If you opt to take the public bus (Bus #X4 drops you off at the gate at Valletta or #X2 to St. Julian’s), do note that it can sometimes take more than hour to make that 9km journey.
 Alternatively, you can take the official airport shuttle which costs EUR 8 one-way.